 At the Laveen Veterinary Center, Dr. Evan Ware has extensive experience performing TPLO surgeries and will give your pet his full attention throughout the entire procedure.
 Schedule an initial appointment with him today by contacting our Laveen veterinary office.

 TPLO Surgery Recovery

-The recovery process for TPLO surgery is just as important as the procedure itself.
-To successfully heal from TPLO surgery, it is important to focus on both at-home care and rehabilitation.
-After your pet’s surgery is completed, we will go over all of the post-operative instructions before you return home.
+The recovery process for TPLO surgery is just as necessary as the procedure itself.
+To successfully heal from TPLO surgery, it's important to focus on both at-home care and physical rehabilitation.
+After your pet's surgery is completed, we'll go over all of the post-operative instructions before you return home.

-When you are home, it is super important that you restrict the movement of your dog or cat for the first several weeks.
-Too much activity can result in delayed healing, soft tissue injury and/or implant breakage.
-For the first 10-12 weeks, you should limit the activity of your pet to short leash walks only.
+When you're home, it's super important that you restrict the movement of your dog for the first several weeks.
+Too much activity can result in delayed healing, soft tissue injury, and/or implant breakage.
+For the first 10-12 weeks, you should limit your pet's activity to strict rest and short leash walks only.

 TPLO Surgery Cost

 The cost of TPLO surgery for your pet can vary dramatically depending on your location, orthopedic surgeon, breed of dog and severity of the CCL tear or injury.
 In most cases, the total cost of TPLO surgery includes the following:

 - Anesthesia monitoring